Your Guide to New Jersey Probate

 • Validating the will

-• Identifying property of the decedent
+• Identifying the property of the decedent

 • Appraisal of the decedent’s property